hello2727/just_setting/README.md

 # setting
-First of all, i'm set project's environment.
+First of all, i just setted project's environment.
 Even if i'm not sure what i should decide the project purpose.